![]() |

-Amalgamated Workflow Diagrams |
+Amalgamated Diagrams

 The Enterprise Unified ProcessTM (EUP) is comprehensive.
-Over the past few years I've learned as I've tried to teach people about the EUP, and about the Rational Unified Process (RUP) and Agile Unified Process (AUP) for that matter, that they often don't want the details presented by the various workflow diagrams which we developed for the EUP book.
+Over the past few years I’ve learned as I’ve tried to teach people about the EUP is that they often don’t want the details presented by the various workflow diagrams which we developed for the EUP book.
 Instead they want one, albeit detailed, diagram overviewing all of the activities of a given discipline.
-So I thought about this a bit and came up with the idea of amalgamated workflow diagrams. |
+So I thought about this a bit and came up with the idea of amalgamated workflow diagrams.
+Figure 1 presents an amalgamated workflow diagram for the

-Figure 1 presents an amalgamated workflow diagram for the Enterprise Architecture discipline.
+discipline.
 It is the combination of the workflow activity diagram of Figure 2 and the workflow details diagrams of Figure 3, Figure 4, Figure 5, Figure 6, and Figure 7.
 The amalgamated workflow diagram has several characteristics:

 Figure 1.
 The amalgamated workflow diagram for the Enterprise Architecture discipline.